Jeremy Ehlers, CPA, chief financial officer

 Jeremy joined the team in January 2014 and served as the schools controller before taking on the role of CFO.
 Previously at CliftonLarsonAllen, a top ten CPA and consulting firm, Jeremy focused on providing assurance services to clients in the nonprofit, construction and employee benefit plan industries.
 In addition, Jeremy worked with several national clients that participate in school choice programs.

 Jeremy received his bachelor’s degree in business administration from the University of Wisconsin-Whitewater.
 He is a member of the Wisconsin Institute of Certified Public Accountants (WICPA) and the American Institute of Certified Public Accountants (AICPA).
 Jeremy also serves on the board of 4C For Children Milwaukee and volunteers his time as a basketball coach at HOPE Christian High School.

-Glenn Kieckhaefer, M.B.A., executive vice president and chief financial officer
+Glenn Kieckhaefer, M.B.A., executive vice president

 Glenn joined the national team in September 2011.
 He is responsible for school budgeting, financial controls and reporting, and new school facilities financing.
 Glenn has successfully completed several property and facility transactions resulting in new, high performing schools supporting the needs of children.